-Let Our Baltimore Social Security Disability Attorney Help You Obtain Disability Benefits for Mental Illness
+Let Our Washington DC and Baltimore Mental Health Attorney Help You Obtain Disability Benefits

 Mental health disorders can be challenging to live with and are sometimes difficult to diagnose.
 Some individuals living with a serious mental health condition struggle with handling basic functions in life such as working, interacting with others, handling stress, processing information, and making decisions, among other basic functions.
 For some, their mental health condition is or becomes so severe that they cannot maintain stable employment to provide for themselves.
 Many people do not realize that the federal government provides some help and financial assistance to those with certain mental health conditions.
-There are two federal programs administered by the Social Security Administration (SSA) that provide monthly financial assistance (and, in some cases, health insurance) to people unable to work because of a mental illness –Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+There are two federal programs administered by the Social Security Administration (SSA) that provide monthly financial assistance (and, in some cases, health insurance) to people unable to work because of a mental illness — Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 Our Baltimore mental health disability lawyer is here to help you apply.

 Mental Health Disorders and SSDI